ZexCraft/frontend/README.md

 7. DONE

 8. Create relationship feature - MORE
-9. Create baby feature - MORE
+9. Create baby feature - DONE
 10. Create profile Modal

 11. Fetch your NFTs in your profile